 – How can we address concerns about AI taking over the world?

-In conclusion, AI has enormous potential to improve our lives and tackle some of the world’s biggest challenges.
+AI has enormous potential to improve our lives and tackle some of the world’s biggest challenges.
 However, this potential must be balanced against the risks and ethical considerations involved in AI development and deployment.

 Policymakers, industry, and civil society all have a critical role to play in this process, as we work towards a future where AI is safe, transparent, and aligned with human values.
 With these efforts, we can continue to harness the power of AI for the greater good.